KunYi/pymodslave/README.txt

 - NOTSET : 0

 For Windows a pre-compiled binary is availiable.
 It does not require installation, just unzip and run.
-You can easily build the standalone 'exe' version using the command : 'python cx_frz_create_exe.py build' from the installation folder (you will need to install 'cx_freeze' package).
+You can easily build the standalone 'exe' version using the command : 'pyInstaller pyModSlave.spec' from the installation folder (you will need to install 'pyInstaller' package).